 The overall financial position of the Trust and changes to the national tariff represent the principal risks and uncertainties facing the Trust in 2015/2016 and beyond.
 This could be exacerbated by money being diverted away from the NHS through the Better Care Fund and it is not yet certain what impact its implementation will have on the Trust.
-Difficulties in recruiting certain specialist staff also represent a risk based on current HIGHLIGHT MUTAUST AVARTANESS NEW PRODUCTS Avard winning body butter and new face and body oil join the MUTAUST costs associated with the use of agency and locum staff.
+Difficulties in recruiting certain specialist staff also represent a risk based on current costs associated with the use of agency and locum staff.